ultralytics/ultralytics/docs/en/datasets/segment/crack-seg.md

 ---
 comments: true
-description: Explore the Crack Segmentation Dataset, a large-scale benchmark for road safety analysis, and learn how to train a YOLO model using it.
+description: Explore the Crack Segmentation using Ultralytics YOLOv8 Dataset, a large-scale benchmark for road safety analysis, and learn how to train a YOLO model using it.
 keywords: Crack Segmentation Dataset, Ultralytics, road cracks monitoring, YOLO model, object detection, object tracking, road safety
 ---